nicercode/nicercode.github.io/source/_posts/2013-04-05-why-nice-code.markdown

 - **Bigger datasets**: allows you to scale up.
 Repetition is avoidable, which it isn't in field or lab.
 - **Become more efficient**:  nice code is reusable, sharable.
-- **Future employment**: Impact. **you should consider anything you write (open or closed) to be a potential advert to a future employer**.
-[Scientists with an analytical bent are often sought-after](http://www.nature.com/naturejobs/science/articles/10.1038/nj7440-271
+- **Future employment**: Impact.
+You should consider anything you write (open or closed) to be a potential advert to a future employer.
+[Scientists with an analytical bent are often sought-after](http://www.nature.com/naturejobs/science/articles/10.1038/nj7440-271).

 There is a common perception among scientists we have talked with that provided the code "runs", it doesn't need to be nice.
 Researchers are primarily